iaifi/iaifi.github.io/phd-summer-school.md

 ## About
 The Institute for Artificial Intelligence and Fundamental Interactions (IAIFI) is enabling physics discoveries and advancing foundational AI through the development of novel AI approaches that incorporate first principles, best practices, and domain knowledge from fundamental physics.
-The Summer School will include lectures and events that illustrate interdisciplinary research at the intersection AI and Physics, and encourage diverse global networking.
+The Summer School will include lectures and events that illustrate interdisciplinary research at the intersection AI and Physics, and encourage global networking.
 Hands-on code-based tutorials that build on foundational lecture materials help students put theory into practice, and a hackathon project provides an opportunity for students to collaborate and apply what they've learned.

 ## Apply